mohartig/Top_Agrar_Websrcape/README.md

 - Overall Keyword Trends: This line plot displays the annual frequency of all keywords on a single graph, with each keyword represented by a distinct line and color.
 It provides a comprehensive view of how the discussion around specific topics evolves over time.
 - Faceted Keyword Trends: This faceted plot presents a separate line chart for each keyword, with independent y-axes to highlight individual trends.
 It allows for a focused analysis of each term's occurrence.

+# Misc

+Folder structure is designed to be extended with Google Trends analysis